Killarney: Rowing

 There are six rowing clubs in the town, who share a common history in Ireland's oldest surviving regatta, the Killarney Regatta, which is held annually on the first or second Sunday in July.
 The six clubs are Commercial RC (Killarney), Flesk Valley RC, Fossa RC, Muckross RC, St. Brendan's RC and Workmen RC.
 The style of rowing seen at the regatta is traditional, fixed seat rowing in wide, wooden six-person boats.
 Since the 1980s, a number of the clubs have moved toward coastal type rowing and modern 'slide' or Olympic style rowing.

 Muckross Rowing Club is the largest of the clubs, having developed into a full-time 'sliding' club with 32 National Championships (since 1996) at various levels from Junior to Senior.
 A number of members of the club have also been selected to row for Ireland and have competed at the Home International Regatta, Coupe de la Jeunesse, World Rowing Championships and Olympic Games.
 Paul Griffin, Sean Casey and Cathal Moynihan members of Muckross Rowing Club, are Olympic and Irish World Championship rowers.

 Rugby

 Killarney RFC play in the Munster Junior League.
 The club's 1st XV won promotion to Division 2 in 2009–10. while the same season the club fielded a 2nd XV for the first time.
-The club has also a large youth and underage set-up catering for all young enthuasists from the town and surrounding areas.
+The club has also a large youth and underage set-up catering for all young enthusiasts from the town and surrounding areas.

+Car rallying

+Killarney has also long hosted the Rally of the Lakes, an international motor rally based at Killarney Racecourse that has drawn crowds estimated at up to 100,000 and was said to generate spending of more than €25 million during a single weekend.
+The event has periodically been associated with public disorder: in April 2000, gardaí in riot gear made several arrests after a crowd of around 500 people threw stones and bottles at officers on New Street, an incident that followed the cancellation of a comparable rally in Galway earlier that year due to similar disturbances.
+In 2005, up to 50 people were arrested over the bank holiday weekend of that year's rally, mostly for public order offences, while Killarney Chamber of Commerce president Conor Hennigan said the general view among local business people was that the event benefited the town.